SP Menu

 Selecting climate change scenarios

-We referred to the climate change scenarios published by the International Energy Agency (IEA), and chose the 1.5℃, 2℃, and 4℃ warming scenarios.
+We referred to the climate change scenarios published by the International Energy Agency (IEA), among others, and chose the 1.5–2°C and 4°C warming scenarios.
 We have analyzed the impact of climate change over the period through 2030, as we understand that such impact becomes gradually apparent over the medium to long term.
-Our first scenario analysis conducted in fiscal 2021 covered metal and plastic containers of our domestic packaging business.
+For FY2023 under review, we have added some business domains that were not considered in FY2022, so that our analysis now covers the major domestic and overseas businesses.
+Businesses analyzed: Packaging Business; Engineering, Filling and Logistics Businesses; Steel Plate Related Business; Functional Materials Related Business

 Process of scenario analysis